Demythization of Structural XML Query Processing: Comparison of Holistic and Binary Approaches, Technical Report: Experimental Results

 \section{Experimental Results}

 In this section, we experimentally demonstrate weak and strong aspects of binary and holistic join approaches under certain conditions.
-Both holistic join (HJ) and binary join (BJ) approaches are implemented in our native database management system called RadegastXDB (RXDB) \cite{radegastXdb}.
+Both holistic join (HJ) and binary join (BJ) approaches are implemented in our native DBMS called RadegastXDB (RXDB) \cite{radegastXdb}.
 Both approaches use the same index data structure (see Section~\ref{sec:processing_approaches}) and no cost-based optimizer to select a~query plan is included.
-Let us recall that we select the \algo{GTPStack} holistic join~\cite{bavca2013optimal} as a~representative of the state-of-the-art holistic algorithms.
+The algorithms are implemented using the C++ programming language.
+Let us recall that we select \algo{GTPStack}~\cite{bavca2013optimal} as a~representative of the state-of-the-art holistic algorithms, i.e., by HJ we mean \algo{GTPStack}.
+However, in Section~\ref{sec:comparison}, we compare BJ and HJ also with the \algo{TwigStack} early holistic algorithm~\cite{bruno2002holistic}.

-We employed three typical data collections with various characteristics and sizes, these collections are commonly used in many approaches~\cite{MMS07, ch03, GBH10, bavca2013optimal}.
+We employed four typical data collections with various characteristics and sizes, these collections are commonly used in many approaches~\cite{MMS07, ch03, GBH10, bavca2013optimal}.
 XMark~\cite{schmidt2002xmark} is a~well-known XML benchmark representing a~synthetic database of auctions.
 An XML document of auctions can be generated with the factor $f$ that controls the size of the document; we used two factors: $f = 1$ and $f = 10$.
 The structure of the document is rather regular with a~few recursive tags.
 SwissProt~\cite{xmldr} is a~real database of protein sequences with annotations; its structure is quite irregular without any recursive tags.
 TreeBank~\cite{xmldr} is a~real database of partially encrypted English sentences; it is characterized by a~highly recursive and irregular structure.
 TreeBank is the smallest collection, but it is the most complicated collection from the query processing perspective due to its highly recursive nature.
+DBLP~\cite{xmldr} is a~real database of bibliographic records characterized by a~regular structure without any recursive tags.
 An overview of the most important statistics of these collections can be found in Table~\ref{tab:collection_statistics}.
 We also show the size of the index data structures in RXDB.
+In the following tables and figures, we refer the collections using shortcuts which are also included in Table~\ref{tab:collection_statistics}.

 \begingroup \endgroup